AustinBrunkhorst/snooz/README.md

   - Tested on Raspberry Pi 4 w/ Home Assistant **2021.4.6**

 ### HACS
+1. Add `https://github.com/AustinBrunkhorst/snooz` as a [custom repository][hacsrepository]
-1. Copy `custom_components/snooz/*` to `custom_components/snooz` in your Home Assistant configuration directory
+   - Alternatively copy `custom_components/snooz/*` to `custom_components/snooz` in your Home Assistant configuration directory
-2. Add a `fan` entry to your `configuration.yaml` with the platform `snooz` and MAC address of your SNOOZ device
+3. Add a `fan` entry to your `configuration.yaml` with the platform `snooz` and MAC address of your SNOOZ device
-2. Restart Home Assistant
+4. Restart Home Assistant

 New to HACS?
 [Learn more][hacsinstall]